Dries Riphagen: Early life

 Riphagen was born as the eighth child into a Dutch family in Amsterdam.
 Riphagen's father worked for the Royal Dutch Navy, while his mother, a homemaker, died when he was six years old.
 His father married a second time but did not take care of the children because he was an alcoholic.
 At the age of 14, Dries Riphagen was sent to the notorious merchant-navy training center "Pollux".
 From 1923 to 1924, he went to sea as an ordinary seaman.
 He stayed in the United States for two years working for Standard Oil, during which time he came into contact with local criminal circles and learned their methods.
 His subsequent nickname, "Al Capone", came from this time in the United States.

 After his return from the United States, Riphagen joined the National Socialist Dutch Workers' Party (NSNAP, aimed to be the Dutch version of Hitler's NSDAP), an extremely anti-Semitic minor party whose aim was that the Netherlands should become a province of the German Reich.
-He became one of the foremost figures of the Amsterdam underworld, known among the pimps on the Rembrandtplein, and developed a taste for jewellery, precious stones and gambling, and dealing in used — sometimes stolen — cars.
+He became one of the foremost figures of the Amsterdam underworld, known among the pimps on the Rembrandtplein, and developed a taste for jewellery, precious stones, gambling, as well as dealing in used—sometimes stolen—cars.